-- Gains from trade arise from comparative advantage (differences in opportunity costs). - When each country specializes in the good(s) in which it has a comparative advantage, total production in all countries is higher, the world's "economic pie" is bigger, and all countries can gain from trade. - The same applies to individual producers (like Farmer Frank and Rancher Rose) who benefit by specializing in different goods and trading with each other.
+- Gains from trade arise from comparative advantage (differences in opportunity costs). - When each country specializes in the good(s) in which it has a comparative advantage, total production in all countries is higher, the world's "economic pie" is bigger, and all countries can gain from trade. - The same applies to individual producers (like the farmer and the rancher) specializing in different goods and trading with each other.

-015 Cengage Learning.
+2 Cengage Learning.
 All Rights Reserved.
-May not be copied, scanned, or duplicated, in whole or in part, except for use as mitted in a license distributed with a certain product or service or otherwise on a password-protected website for classroom use.
-25
+May not be copied, scanned, or duplicated, in whole or in part, except for use as

-ACTIVE LEARNING 4 Absolute and comparative advantage
+ACTIVE LEARNING 4

+Absolute and comparative advantage